How to Start an LLC in Virginia in 8 Steps

-Businesses that provide professional services, such as doctors’ offices and law firms, must form a Virginia Professional Limited Liability Company.
+Additionally, it’s important to note that businesses that provide professional services, such as doctors’ offices and law firms, must form a professional limited liability company.
 These businesses can choose to substitute one of the above endings with P.L.L.C., PLLC, P.L.C., or PLC, but they don’t have to.

 Name Availability and Reservation

-Reserving a name is optional, but doing so prevents other companies from claiming the name until you fully set up your business.
+Ultimately, reserving a name is optional, but doing so prevents other companies from claiming the name until you fully set up your business.
 That said, there’s no guarantee that a reserved name complies with state or federal trademark laws.
-It’s ultimately up to you and your business attorney to understand the naming requirements for LLCs in Virginia and choose an appropriate business name.
+Therefore, it’s up to you and your business attorney to understand the naming requirements for LLCs in Virginia and choose an appropriate business name.

 All Virginia LLCs must designate a registered agent, which is an individual or company that receives legal documents and official mail on your business’s behalf.
 The agent is responsible for forwarding such documents to you.
 The registered agent’s address in Virginia is called the registered office.

 Virginia has stricter rules than other states for who can be a registered agent.
 In Virginia, an individual can serve as the registered agent for a business entity only if they are licensed to practice law in Virginia or are part of business management (i.e. they are an owner or officer of the business).
 The individual must also be a Virginia resident.

 Alternatively, you can designate a company that’s authorized to do business in Virginia to act as your registered agent.
 Many companies that provide registered agent services are licensed in all 50 states, so you can use one company as your registered agent even if you’re operating nationwide.

 One example of a company that provides registered agent services is IncFile.
 IncFile includes one year of free registered agent service if you also form your LLC through them.